Louisiana Baptist University

-Louisiana Baptist University (LBU) is a independent Baptist conservative Christian university located in Shreveport, Louisiana.
+Louisiana Baptist University (LBU) is an independent Baptist Christian university located in Shreveport, Louisiana.

 LBU has both an on-campus program and a distance education program which teaches subjects pertaining to the Bible and Baptist theology.
 The school houses five departments: School of Biblical Studies, School of Communications (Leadership), School of Christian Counseling, School of Christian Education, and Theological Seminary.

 History

 In 1973, Baptist Christian University was founded by Jimmy G. Tharpe (1930–2008) as part of the Baptist Tabernacle, offering distance education for full-time ministers to complete degrees without leaving their pastorates.
 In February 1993, the trustees restructured the school's charter and changed the name to Louisiana Baptist University.

 Kathleen Blanco, then governor of Louisiana, declared the month of April 2005 as "Louisiana Baptist University Month".

 In its beginning, LBU was housed in the Centrum Building on Hollywood Avenue.
 It later relocated to a 12500 sqft facility off Interstate 20 at 6301 Westport Avenue in the center of West Shreveport, where the campus remains today.

 In May 2013, the university expanded their campus with the completion of the Neal Weaver Conference Center.
 The center is equipped with the latest audio/video equipment which enables the university to host webinars in addition to their conferences.